matthewkmayer/matthewkmayer.github.io/blag/content/post/rustconf-2017-recap.md

 Was told first conference for something is the best.
 In this case the first one set a tone of possibility and potentials.
 The second RustConf, in 2017, focused less on this and more on the progress made and a little more nitty-gritty details (epochs).

+## Presentations recap

+#### Opening keynote

+Rust's compiler is continuing to improve.
+Mozilla doesn't have a stranglehold on Rust: only 17% of the core Rust team works for Mozilla.
+Epochs are a way to evolve the language in opt-in ways for potential breaking changes, but if a breaking change affects an old, unmaintained crate, it can be set to use the old epoch and newer code can use the new one.
+No Python 2/3 split is going to happen.

+RustBridge helps people get started programming in Rust.
+Looks amazing and I hope to help with the effort.

+#### A Tale of Teaching Rust

+I missed the first few minutes of this due to hallway track shennanigans, but [Rustlings](https://github.com/carols10cents/rustlings) is apparently the way to go for teaching Rust.

+#### Building Rocket

+An excellent demystification of how Rocket works.
+I was in the "too much magic" camp before but am now convinced Rocket simply automates how I'd hand-craft web server code.
+Can't wait to have reduced-boilerplate for database interaction.
+(Link to Rusoto + Rocket + Diesel blag post)

+#### Shipping a Solid Rust Crate

+Apparently one must include lots of anime in a crate. 😉  Good overview of what to have for a crate: documentation, documentation, documentation, a filled out Cargo.toml file, good README, sample code, a Code of Conduct, etc...

+#### Menhir and Friends: the State of the Art of Parsing in Rust

+This talk was over my head: I haven't had to write a parser since college and have forgotten all that content.

+#### Type System Tips for the Real World

+Highly polished, informative and fun presentation.
+Just the right level of technical details and explainations for my current knowledge level.
+Cleared up how Diesel operates and removes some of my fear it's "too much magic" like I view ActiveRecord.

+#### Improving Rust Performance Through Profiling and Benchmarking

+Nice deep dive into making Rust projects faster.
+Can't wait to get to performance as a priority for my projects.

+#### Fast, Safe, Pure-Rust Elliptic Curve Cryptography

+Another presentation a bit over my head.
+My grasp on elliptic curve cryptography is weak, to be generous.
+The math involved could have used some animation to clearly explain how the steps happen.
+This would have made it easier for me to follow.

+#### Closing Keynote: Safe Systems Software and the Future of Computing

+Microsoft's Singularity and Midori experiences.
+A bittersweet presentation: much progress made on improving operating system safety that was killed before its time.
+But hope for the future with lessons learned.

 ## Hallway track

 Meetin' people is great.